Sustainability outcomes of integrated sheep vineyards systems

 Education Plan

-Our outreach goals are to create Best Management Practices (BMP) guidelines for growers and sheep operators while implementing a multipronged outreach plan to share results on feasible and innovative sheep grazing practices.
+Our outreach goals were to create Best Management Practices (BMP) guidelines for growers and sheep operators while implementing a multipronged outreach plan to share results on feasible and innovative sheep grazing practices.
 Additionally, by highlighting the role of sheep in regenerative systems we hope to help expand the market for CA sheep-based products (meat and fiber).
-The outreach objectives are designed to reach English and Spanish speakers.
+The outreach objectives were designed to reach English and Spanish speakers.
 The team members have extensive experience producing meaningful and effective outreach alongside their research.
-The target audience for all the outreach activities will be viticulturists and sheep operations, with the secondary audience consisting of farmers in other perennial cropping systems, those involved with the winemaking industry, and consumers of wine and sheep-based products.
+The target audience for all the outreach activities was viticulturists and sheep operations, with the secondary audience consisting of farmers in other perennial cropping systems, those involved with the winemaking industry, and consumers of wine and sheep-based products.
 The timeline for achieving these outreach objectives can be found in the associated Gantt chat.
 Our specific objectives are listed below.
-In the bullet points below each objective we state where we are in accomplishing this objective.
+In the bullet points below each objective we state how we accomplished that objective.

 Obj.
 1: Create a Best Management Practice (BMP) guide in English and Spanish synthesizing grower knowledge and research results.